asoulet/superficiality/README.md

 ### Evaluate the parametrization of exponent

 The parametrization method of the exponent is described in the supplementary materials.
 To evaluate the quality of our parameterization method, we generated synthetic relationships as ground truth by varying the parameters `ALPHA` and `BETA` between 0 and 1.
 We then applied our parameterization method for setting `ALPHA` and we compared the distribution from the found parameter with that of the ground truth by means of the Kullback-Leibler divergence.
-For reproducing this experimentation, it is necessary to execute the Java class `EstimatedGammaAnalysis`.
+For reproducing this experimentation, it is necessary to execute the Java class `mbg.EstimatedGammaAnalysis`.

 Remarks:
 * As the parameters of the Java MBG class are taken into account, it is important to disable the verbose mode by setting `VERBOSE=false`.